peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 ## Endpoint Description

-The `federation_subordinate_events_endpoint` is an optional endpoint that can be published by Trust Anchors and Intermediates.
-It must use the `https` scheme and may include port, path, and query parameter components encoded in `application/x-www-form-urlencoded` format.
-It must not contain a fragment component.
+The `federation_subordinate_events_endpoint` is an optional endpoint that MAY be published by Trust Anchors and Intermediates.
+It MUST use the `https` scheme and MAY include port, path, and query parameter components encoded in `application/x-www-form-urlencoded` format.
+It MUST NOT contain a fragment component.

 ### Endpoint Location

-The location of the `federation_subordinate_events_endpoint` is published in the Entity's metadata using the `federation_subordinate_events_endpoint` parameter.
+The location of the `federation_subordinate_events_endpoint` is published in the `federation_entity` metadata, using the `federation_subordinate_events_endpoint` parameter.

 ## Subordinate Historical Events Request

 ### Request Format

-The request to the `federation_subordinate_events_endpoint` must be an HTTP GET request with the following query parameters, encoded in `application/x-www-form-urlencoded` format:
+The request to the `federation_subordinate_events_endpoint` MUST be an HTTP GET request with the following query parameters, encoded in `application/x-www-form-urlencoded` format:

 - **sub**: (REQUIRED) The Entity Identifier of the subject for which the historical track is being requested.